Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

   - parsing
   - python
 math: true
-draft: true
 ---
-I was first introduced to the concept of `Pratt parsing` (top down operator precedence) while reading [Bob Nystrom](https://journal.stuffwithstuff.com/)'s remarkable [crafting interpreters](https://craftinginterpreters.com/), a book which I think everyone should read atleast once in their career.
+I was first introduced to the concept of `Pratt parsing` (top down operator precedence) while reading [Bob Nystrom](https://journal.stuffwithstuff.com/)'s remarkable [crafting interpreters](https://craftinginterpreters.com/), a book which I think everyone should read at least once in their career.
 Pratt parsing, named after its creator [Vaughan Pratt](https://en.wikipedia.org/wiki/Vaughan_Pratt), is a powerful technique used in programming language parsing.

 In this post, I will be demonstrating the concept of Pratt parsing by showing you how we can implement it for a basic expression calculator.